What Makes a Pokémon Card Valuable Today?

 A graded card is worth more than an ungraded card, and there are multiple ways to do this.
 If you’ve a full set, admittedly this can be a costly exercise.

-Those graded at a 9 or a 10 will be worth considerably more, but those in poor condition sometimes don’t exceed the value of getting it graded at all – so sometimes, it’s best to pick your best condition, or most popular cards to be graded.
-The knock on effect is that the graded card is authenticated, and also protected within the sleeve it returns in, which lowers the risks for purchasers.
+Those graded at a 9 or a 10 will be worth considerably more, but those in poor condition sometimes don’t exceed the value of getting it graded at all.
+Sometimes, you should pick your best-condition or most popular cards to be graded.

 The biggest grader is PSA, followed by Beckett.
 Keep an eye on the time it takes though, as backlogs can build and it can take a long time to receive your cards back.